 That all changed with the 1959s, as all five divisions now shared the same basic body shell, first locked in by Buick.
 Each division had the less-than enviable job of carving out a distinctive look from the Buick, and the results are endlessly debated.
 While a number of the Pontiac’s styling gags are typical of the era, especially at the rear, the distinctive front end with its divided grille and nose would become a very enduring Pontiac face, despite taking a one-year time-out for 1960.

-It’s wide-set headlights accentuated the wide look that Pontiac was after, and not just purely for looks alone.
+The wide-set headlights accentuated the wide look that Pontiac was after, and not just purely for looks alone.

-Already starting with the wide new 58’s, the bodies of GM cars were hanging out over the wheels, which created a decidedly un-dynamic look.
+Already starting with the wide new 58’s, the ever-wider bodies of GM cars were hanging out over the wheels, which created a decidedly undynamic look.
 Pete Estes made the brilliant decision to widen the front and rear track of the ’59 Pontiac, all the way to some 64″ inches, front and rear.

-But it hardly ended with wheels pushed out a few inches.
+It didn’t just end there, with with wheels pushed out a few inches.
 Pontiac made a big deal about its engineering prowess in 1959, and there were a number of aspects to their cars that put them in a leading position within GM, despite the long-time rep that Oldsmobile had for being GM’s “Experimental Division”.

 The slogan for 1959 was “America’s Number 1 Road Car”, and Pontiac backed that up, within the limitations of what they had to work with.
 Some of the names, like “Wonder-Touch” power steering is typical for the times.
-But the Pontiac’s wider stance did improve stability, handling, steering response, although it probably was still not quite as good as a ’59 Chrysler.
+But the Pontiac’s wider stance did improve stability, handling, and steering response, although it probably was still not quite as good as a ’59 Chrysler.

 The optional air suspension was probably scrapped before it went into production, as that had already turned into a disaster on the ’58 GM cars.
 GM’s pioneering air suspension on its buses a few years earlier was a breakthrough in ride quality, and was reliable.
 The hype for the automotive air suspension was quickly deflated, and many were converted to steel springs at the dealers.